Subject to Change due to COVID-19

 - International freshman applicants are required to demonstrate the completion of a college preparatory secondary school program by submitting academic credentials translated into English.
 This evaluation must be completed by an approved international credentials evaluation agency.

 - International transfer applicants are required to submit a detailed course-by-course evaluation of all international academic credentials in English.
 This evaluation must be completed by an approved international credentials evaluation agency.

 - Copy of the passport should be submitted with application materials.

-In addition to the entrance requirements for other international students, international students who are currently enrolled at a U.S. educational institution must obtain permission (usually through a Transfer-Out Form) from their current educational institution to transfer their SEVIS record to ESF.
+In addition to the entrance requirements for other international students, international students who are currently enrolled at a U.S. educational institution must obtain permission (usually through a Transfer-In Form) from their current educational institution to transfer their SEVIS record to ESF.
 Students will also have to complete a SUNY-ESF SEVIS Transfer-In Form (F-1 Students / J-1) so that ESF is aware of when your current institution will release your SEVIS record to ESF so that a new I-20 or DS-2019 can be issued for the ESF program of study.
 Additional information about transferring your SEVIS record to ESF is available online.